jayp/jayp-blog/content/posts/2020-04-08-on-changelogs.md

 there is no need to align to a fixed update cadence providing the flexibility to work on bigger and bolder challenges that may not be shippable in a week.

-So, **is a dedicated changelog too much work with plenty of downsides?**
+So, **is a dedicated changelog too much work with plenty of rigidity?**

 ### Benefits of Changelogs

-At this point, after maintaining a changelog for the last 3 months, I'd have to say that it's a large net positive.
-We continue to maintain our changelog at a weekly cadence today and _**plan to do it for as long as possible**_.
-The two primary benefits we're getting out of our changelog are the following:
+After maintaining a changelog for the last 3 months, I'd have to say that it's a large net positive.
+In fact, we'd love to _**maintain our weekly changelog for as long as possible**_.
+The two primary benefits we're getting out of our changelog are:

 - **Accountability**: Make sure we ship at least two customer-facing product features every week.
 As a young startup, we're glad that our product iterations